soupi/learn-haskell-blog-generator/src/01-about.md

 There are probably more, but here are a few possible cons:

-- It may **lack depth** - many, much longer Haskell tutorials are long because they go deeper into the nuts and bolts of each feature.
+- It **may lack depth** - many, much longer Haskell tutorials are long because they go deeper into the nuts and bolts of each feature, and I tried to keep this book relatively short.
-- It may **not cover as many features or techniques** as other tutorials - we try to cover features as they pop up in our implementation, but we will probably miss features that aren't as important for our tasks, while other resources may try to cover many different use cases.
+- It **may not cover as many features or techniques** as other tutorials - we try to cover features as they pop up in our implementation, but we will probably miss features that aren't as important for our tasks, while other resources may try to cover many different use cases.
-- It is **very new** and not "battle-tested".
+- It is **relatively new** and not "battle-tested".
 Who knows if this is a good approach to learning Haskell?
-Maybe you could help with that!
+Maybe you could help with that and let me know!
-- It **doesn't have a technical editor**, making the book not as good as it could've been.
+- It **does not have a technical editor**, though it has seen quite a bit of editing.

 ### Other learning resources